 The increase in computer usage for hospitals has been fantastic for productivity and other reasons, but research has shown a rise in VRE, MRSA, and PSAE, three common bacteria that are transferred easily through keyboard and computer contact.
 Infections from these bacteria are the least apparent hazards in comparison to battery fires and loose wires, so it’s important to be aware of all that is commonly touched.

 However, the solution to these bacteria problems can go a step further.
-Medical computers that are rated to be water and dust resistant (also known as IP65) can be disinfected freely and often by spraying directly on their touch screens.
+Medical-grade computers that are rated to be water and dust resistant (also known as IP65) can be disinfected freely and often by spraying directly on their touch screens.
 Also, if your keyboard is IP68-rated you can actually submerse it in water and spray on it directly to disinfect it heavily since keyboards see a lot of interaction from several individuals.
-In addition, medical grade computers will also often have an antimicrobial housing to further prevent the spread of bacteria and germs.

 Keeping safety awareness in the back of your mind is ideal in any situation, but especially in a hospital where certain computer hazards can arise either from aged medical cart batteries, unkempt wires from poorly-installed computers, or bacteria that can infect several people.
 If you would like to find out more information about how medical grade computers are safer for your patients you can contact Cybernet here.